mchmarny/tweet-provider/README.md

 # tweet-provider

-Simple Twitter search service running in Cloud Run, invoked by Cloud Scheduler, and Firestore query state.
-It publishes search results to Cloud PubSub and tweet throughput as custom metric to Stackdriver.
+Simple Twitter search service running in Cloud Run, invoked by Cloud Scheduler, with query state in Firestore.
+It publishes its search results to Cloud PubSub and its tweet throughput for each run as custom metric to Stackdriver.

 ![](./image/overview.png)